bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     \set linesize = 1

-In the following example the "linecolor" variable is set to a string that is "fill3".

-    \set linecolor = @"fill" 3

 It is also possible to destructure a path point.
 In the following example 'cx' is set to 2 and 'cy' to 3.